biojava/biojava.github.io/_wikis/BioJava:CookBookItaliano.md

     FASTA](Biojava:CookBookItaliano:SeqIO:ReadFasta "wikilink")?
 -   [Come posso leggere un file in formato GenBank/EMBL/SwissProt](Biojava:CookBookItaliano:SeqIO:ReadGES "wikilink")?
--   [How do I read a sequence file with the Biojavax extension](Biojava:Cookbook:SeqIO:ReadGESBiojavax "wikilink")?
 -   [How do I extract GenBank/EMBL/Swissprot sequences and write them as Fasta](Biojava:Cookbook:SeqIO:GBtoFasta "wikilink")?
 -   [How do I turn an ABI sequence trace into a BioJava